fcscripters/react-final-countdown/README.md

 ## Description

-A React component that allows a countdown timer to be added to any react webpage in the right hand corner of the site.
+This React component is a countdown timer that can be added to any react webpage in the top right hand corner of the site.

 The timer allows developers of a website to limit the users time on a particular webpage.
 Examples of when this might be useful include work situations where motivation is a problem.
 At Founders and Coders we often have limited research time prior to discussion and a timer on a website could help enforce the principle.
 It can also be useful for shopping checkout pages where an item is only reserved for a certain amount of time.